paulinaruda/no_sql_data_modeling_apache_cassandra/README.md

 The third query aims to identify every user who listened to a particular song, 'All Hands Against His Own'.
 A table named user_by_song is created with the song as the partition key and userId as the clustering column.
 This table allows for retrieving the user's first and last name based on the song they listened to.

 ### Conclusion
-By implementing the ETL pipeline and creating an Apache Cassandra database, Sparkify can now efficiently query the data to gain valuable insights into user behavior and song preferences.
+Thanks to creating the Apache Cassandra database, Sparkify can now efficiently query the data to gain valuable insights into user behavior and song preferences.
 The project demonstrates the importance of data modeling and the use of appropriate primary keys and clustering columns to optimize query performance.